sinatra/sinatra/README.md

 View at: [http://localhost:4567](http://localhost:4567)

+It is recommended to also run

+    gem install thin

-It is recommended to also run `gem install thin`, which Sinatra will pick up if available.
+which Sinatra will pick up if available.

 ## Table of Contents